openenclave/openenclave/README.md

 Getting Started
 -------------

-1. Determine the type of your development system
+1. Determine the SGX configuration type of your development system

    The SDK setup/build process requirments depends on the trarget configuration.
    There are three supported configurations.
-    - Simulation: supported by a pure software SGX emulator
     - SGX 1: This is the orginal Intel SGX hardware platform
     - SGX 1+FLC: SGX with Flexible Launch Control support
+    - Software SGX Simulation: supported by a pure software SGX emulator

     An oesgx utility (this **add a link to linux version of this tool here) could be use to determine thr SGX support on your target system.

-2. Get started
+2. Build and Run

-- Simulation
+   - Software SGX Simulation
    - SGX 1
    - SGX 1  + FLC

 - [Getting Started with Open Enclave](doc/GettingStarted.md)